Posted on

 The Urogenital System is responsible for eliminating waste products and excess fluid from your body.
 It consists of your kidneys, bladder, ureters, and urethra.
 The kidneys filter waste products and excess water from your blood, producing urine that is stored in the bladder.
 When your bladder is full, the urine is eliminated through the urethra.

-Proper hydration is needed, otherwise you may see stress in your Urogenital System dial, and see bladder, or kidney reveal as part of that stress.
+Proper hydration is needed.
+Otherwise, you may see stress in your Urogenital System dial and see the bladder or kidney reveal as part of that stress.
 For the optimal functioning of your urinary system and natural drainage, drinking an adequate amount of water helps flush out toxins and waste products, preventing the buildup of harmful substances in your body.

 The Integumentary System

 In addition to the Lymph System, Respiratory System, Digestive System, and Urogenital System, there are other natural drainage pathways in your body.
-These include the sweat glands, which help eliminate toxins through perspiration, and these sit in your skin, part of the Integumentary System.
+These include the sweat glands, which sit in your skin and are a part of the Integumentary System.
+They help eliminate toxins through perspiration.

 Sweating is a great way to help move toxins out of your body.